View from the upper deck at the Superdome, home of the New Orleans Saints

 NORTHWEST STADIUM

-Just North of the nation’s capitol is Northwest Stadium, home of the Washington Football Team.
+Just North of the nation’s capitol is Northwest Stadium, home of the Washington Commanders.
 No the stadium is not in Washington, DC, but in Landover, MD.
 For over two decades the team played at RFK Stadium, a multi-purpose stadium in the nation’s capital that was beloved by fans.
-In the mid 1980s owner, Jack
+In the mid 1980s owner, Jack Kent

 Continue Reading →